Things to do in Pembrokeshire, Wales in 2022

 It is also the resting place of the St David, patron saint of Wales!
 So there’s also a fair amount for history buffs around the city.

-Pembrokeshire and West Wales Activities For Teenagers (and all other Adrenaline Seekers)
+Pembrokeshire and West Wales Activities For Adrenaline Seekers

 Wales is quickly establishing itself as one of the places to go in the UK for adrenaline-fuelled activities.
 Do you feel brave enough for a holiday full of adventure activities?
 Even if not you, we’re sure your teenagers would love to give them a go.